Documentation of Acceptance Testing (Part- II):

 Features to be Tested

-<Mention all the features that need to be tested: Basic functionalities (Example: Search by different keywords, navigations between modules and sub-modules, etc.), Security features (Example: Registration to website, login to website, transactions, etc.)>
+<Mention all the features that need to be tested: Basic functionalities (Example: Search by different keywords, navigations between modules and sub-modules, etc.), Security features (Example: Registration to the website, login to the website, transactions, etc.)>

 Features not to be Tested

-<Explicitly mention all the features that are not to be tested like Resilience to server, database crashes, network delays, etc. >
+<Explicitly mention all the features that are not to be tested like Resilience to the server, database crashes, network delays, etc. >

 <Mention the approach to test in this phase.
 Provide details on how the testing is performed (Example: Once all the acceptance tests are executed, exploratory testing will be performed for a very short duration to assess the ease and use of the product.
 Each and every bug encountered will be logged in the bug management tool and will be discussed in bug triage meetings for RCA’s…)>